karki-03/django-rabbitMQ-celery/README.md

 2. <b>Message broker</b> is responsible for the connection between producer and consumers.
 3. <b>Consumers</b> or celery workers are responsible for executing the tasks.
 4. The queues are stored in message broker (its server)
+5. Exchanges are connected to the task queues with bindings which can be referenced by the binding key.

 ## Workflow:
 1. Producers (or celery client) i.e. our API will pass a message (Let us suppose a simple mail to be sent) to a message broker (Rabbit MQ in our case).